Search

 With a good LED light, these stripes become easily distinguishable and can add unique character and coloration for your finned friend.

 On the other hand, breeding stripes are only found in males and appear during mating season.
-Breeding stripes are usually more concentrated than stress stripes and form horizontal lines along the side of their bodies.
+Breeding stripes are usually more concentrated than stress stripes and form horizontal betta stress lines along the side of their bodies.
 These stripes indicate that your betta fish is ready to mate!

 Female Betta Fish Breeding Stripes